 1.1.
 Transmission Grids: Controls and Limits.
-The power systems we consider in this paper are transmission grids which operate at high voltages so as to convey power economically, with minimal losses, over large distances.
-This is to be contrasted with distribution systems; typically residential, lower voltage grids used to provide power to individual consumers.
+In this paper we consider transmission grids which operate at high voltages so as to convey power economically, with minimal losses, over large distances.
+In contrast distribution systems are typically residential, lower voltage grids used to provide power to individual consumers.
 From the point of view of wind-power generation, smooth operation of transmission systems is key since reliable wind sources are frequently located far away from consumption.

-Transmission systems balance consumption/load and generation using a complex strategy that spans three different time scales (see e.g. [5]).
-At any point in time, generators produce power at a previously computed base level.
-Power is generated (and transmitted) in the Alternating Current (AC) form.
-An essential ingredient toward stability of the overall grid is that all generators operate at a common frequency.
-In real time, changes in loads are registered at generators through (opposite) changes in frequency.
-A good example is that where there is an overall load increase.
-In that case generators will marginally slow down - frequency will start to drop.
-Then the so-called primary frequency control, normally implemented on gas and hydro plans with so-called "governor" capability will react so as to stop frequency drift (large coal and nuclear units are normally kept on a time constant output).
-This is achieved by having each responding generator convey more power to the system, proportionally to the frequency change sensed.
-(In North America the proportionality coefficient is normally set to 5% of the generator capacity for 0.5Hz deviation from the nominal frequency of 60Hz.)
+Transmission systems balance consumption/load and generation using a complex strategy that spans three different time scales (see e.g. [4]).
+At any point in time, generators produce power at a previously computed base level; power is generated (and transmitted) in the Alternating Current (AC) form.
+An essential stability ingredients is that all generators operate at a common frequency (e.g. 60 Hz in North America).
+In real time, changes in loads are registered at generators through (opposing) changes in frequency.
+Consider the case of a sudden load increase.
+In that case generator frequency will start to drop.
+The so-called primary frequency control, normally implemented on some gas and hydro plants, will react so as to stop frequency drift, by having each responding generator convey more power to the system, proportionally to the frequency change.
 This reaction is swift and local, leading to stabilization of frequency across the system, however not necessarily at the nominal 60Hz value.
-The task of the secondary, or Automatic Gain Control (AGC), is to adjust the common frequency mismatch and thus to restore the overall balance between generation and consumption, typically in a matter of minutes.
-Only some of the generators in a local area may be involved in this step.
-The final component in the strategy is the tertiary level of control, executed via the OPF algorithm, typically run as frequently as every fifteen minutes (to one hour), and using estimates for loads during the next time window, where base (controllable) generator outputs are reset.
-This is not an automatic step in the sense that a computation is performed to set these generator levels; the computation takes into account not only load levels but also other parameters of importance, such as line transmission levels.
-Tertiary control computation, which is in the center of this paper, thus represents the shortest time scale where actual off-line and network wide (in contrast to automatic primary and secondary controls of frequency) optimal computations are employed.
-The three levels are not the only control actions used to operate a transmission system.
-Advancing further in the time scale, OPF is followed by the so-called Unit Commitment (UC) computation, which schedules the switching on and off of large generation units on the scale of hours or even days.
+The task of the secondary, or Automatic Generation Control (AGC), is to undertake the adjustment of generation levels to return frequency to the nominal value.
+The OPF algorithm typically runs as frequently as every 15 minutes providing information for AGC, which ultimately undertakes the adjustment of generation levels to achieve optimal (or close to optimal) control.
+The OPF time-window thus represents the shortest time scale where actual off-line and network wide optimal computations are employed.